 All materials, including links to past work, should be sent to [email protected]

 SFA will select compelling pitches and commission fully produced podcast episodes from these submissions.
 Budgets for these commissioned podcasts will range from $2500-$3000, inclusive of production and post-production work.
 A memorandum of understanding will be drafted for each commissioned episode.
-Submissions will be accepted or rejected on a rolling basis, beginning now and ending March 31, 2017.
+Submissions will be accepted or rejected on a rolling basis, beginning now.

 It is expected that applicants will have access to their own recording equipment and production/editing software.
 Essential duties and skills include: